 What Eating Disorders do we treat?

-Typically, people with eating disorders are thought of as either emaciated or morbidly obese individuals.
+Typically, people with eating disorders are thought of as either emaciated or individuals in larger bodies.

 The reality is, it is impossible to tell someone's level of health by their body size or shape.